-Deloitte research reveals that tax departments are actively helping their companies with sustainability initiatives through compliance and Environmental, Social, and Governance (ESG) reporting, with a majority feeling they are on top of sustainability for the moment.
-However, to keep up with the demands of sustainability, others suggest specialization and advisory support related to ESG is required.
+Deloitte research reveals that tax departments are actively helping their companies with sustainability initiatives through compliance and Environmental, Social and Governance (ESG) reporting, with a majority feeling they are on top of sustainability for the moment.
+However, to keep up with the demands of sustainability, others suggest specialisation and advisory support related to ESG is required.

-Deloitte surveyed 335 tax leaders globally finding that while tax departments are supporting their business’ sustainability efforts through compliance and ESG reporting, they can do more to help their organization accelerate their sustainability goals and address a central business issue.
-The report provides five easy steps for tax leaders to take to optimize business sustainability performance.
+Deloitte surveyed 335 tax leaders globally finding that while tax departments are supporting their business’ sustainability efforts through compliance and ESG reporting, they can do more to help their organisation accelerate their sustainability goals and address a central business issue.
+The report provides five easy steps for tax leaders to take to optimise business sustainability performance.

 Stephanie Fielding, Director of Tax and Sustainable Finance, Bupa

 Compliance and reporting are critical, but tax leaders should also highlight the tax incentives, savings opportunities and, other sustainability-related benefits that may be available to the business.
 Additionally, tax can help business leaders understand the tax impact of sustainability-related changes to supply chains, business models, mergers & acquisitions (M&A) and other strategic shifts they may be considering.
 Furthermore, the tax function will need to help the business understand the tax implications of new sustainability-related processes and technologies.
 It may also be useful for tax specialists to be connected to R&D, technical and development teams, to help factor the availability of grants, early in the product development process.